Bioconductor/BBS/Doc/Prepare-Windows-Server-2019-HOWTO.md

 Download the Latest Python 3 Release from https://www.python.org/downloads/windows/

-Choose the "Windows x86-64 executable installer".
+Choose the "Windows installer (64-bit)".

 When running the installer:
 - Select "Add Python 3.8 to PATH" then click on "Customize installation".